saturnMars/bigDataTechnologies/README.md

 # Requirements
 1. Create an account of Databricks [Community]
 2. [Download](http://static.echonest.com/millionsongsubset_full.tar.gz) the Official MSD subset (2.7 GB)
-3. Decompress the file (.gz) and upload all folders into Databricks File System (DBFS)
+3. Decompress the file (.gz) and upload all the folders into Databricks File System (DBFS)
-4. In the file "1.
-Import dataset" change the variable "ROOT_FOLDER" (default: "/FileStore/tables/songs") according to your dataset path
+4. In the file *"1.
+Import dataset"* change the variable *"ROOT_FOLDER"* (default: "/FileStore/tables/songs") according to your dataset path

 # Authors (Group 11)
 ### Marco Bronzini